BashGui/easybashgui/docs/README.md

 The backends for frontends (the widgets to use to display boxes) are selectable by the `supermode` environment variable.

-The `supermode` environment variable its only used to force or manually select an specific widget , by example using `kdialog` under GTK desktop, or by example using `zenity` under KDE environment.
-Also when EBG fails to detect widget usage!
+The `supermode` environment variable is only used to force or manually select a specific widget , by example using `kdialog` under GTK desktop, or by example using `zenity` under KDE environment.

-There is no `whiptail` mode because is used only as fallback! when dialog/cdialog is missing, simply just use `supermode=dialog` for!
+There is no `whiptail` mode because is used only as fallback! when dialog/cdialog is missing, if whiptail is present, just use `supermode=dialog` for!

 #### System wide usage vs module user usage